-Multi-device support: Many tablet keyboards can connect to different devices and then let you easily flip between them.
+Many tablet keyboards can connect to different devices and then let you easily flip between them.
 So, for example, if you have a tablet, smartphone, and desktop computer, you can connect your keyboard with all of them simultaneously and then use a physical dial to select which device you want to interact with.
 Keyboards like these are perfect for instantly flipping between text messages, spreadsheets, and documents on different devices.

-Backlighting: If you’ll be using your tablet keyboard in darker spaces, consider getting one with backlighting.
+If you’ll be using your tablet keyboard in darker spaces, consider getting one with backlighting.
 Backlighting illuminates the keys with colored lights, which makes them a lot easier to see in the dark.

-Kickstand: Any Bluetooth keyboard can be a tablet keyboard, but if you’re buying just for that device, then getting one with a built-in kickstand is a good idea.
+Any Bluetooth keyboard can be a tablet keyboard, but if you’re buying just for that device, then getting one with a built-in kickstand is a good idea.
 Some keyboards have an open slot at the top that’s just big enough to fit your tablet, while others have an adjustable stand that allows you to see your tablet from a variety of different angles.
 Consider this a must-have feature.

-Inexpensive: Between $15 and $30, you’ll find a lot of solid values, so long as you’re okay with a tablet-sized keyboard, which is smaller than a standard keyboard.
+Between $15 and $30, you’ll find a lot of solid options, so long as you’re okay with a tablet-sized keyboard, which is smaller than a standard keyboard.
 If you’re in the market for a tablet keyboard that you can take with you, or you simply need one that doesn’t have a lot of bells and whistles, there are plenty of options in this price range.

-Mid-range: Between $30 and $80, tablet keyboards offer the basics plus some key benefits.
+Between $30 and $80, tablet keyboards offer the basics plus some key benefits.
 Models in this price range often support multi-device connections or are made of higher-quality materials.
 If you want a tablet keyboard that will last for the full life of your tablet, plan on spending this much.

-Expensive: Tablet keyboards that cost more than $80 are usually part of luxury tablet cases designed around transforming your tablet into a laptop.
+Tablet keyboards that cost more than $80 are usually part of luxury tablet cases designed around transforming your tablet into a laptop.
 Paying this much for a tablet keyboard can be a bitter pill to swallow, but if you’re serious about productivity, it can be worth it.

 Learn the shortcut keys.
 If your tablet keyboard includes shortcut keys, learn about them so you can use them for faster tablet navigation.
 Many tablets include dedicated keys for common functions like copy and paste.
 This is one of those times where it really pays to read the manual.
 Knowing the right shortcut keys can help you work a lot more efficiently.